-There are over 9 million single mothers in the United States today.
+Single mothers are face higher risks of health issues and there are over nine million single mothers in the United States today.
 On top of demanding work schedules and child care responsibilities, single moms face a higher risk of developing health problems than their married peers.

-According to a study published in the American Journal of Public Health, employed single mothers are 40% more likely to have cardiovascular health problems and 74% more likely to have a stroke compared to married moms who worked.
-They are also 77% more likely to smoke.
+According to a study published in the American Journal of Public Health, employed single mothers are 40 percent more likely to have cardiovascular health problems and 74 percent more likely to have a stroke compared to married moms who worked.
+They are also 77 percent more likely to smoke.

 The more time women spend parenting alone, the more likely their health will worsen as they age, affecting their ability to do even the most menial tasks.